3l-gee/delorean/README.md

 Delorean is licensed under the MIT License.

-## Using

-TODO

 ## Building

 The build process for delorean is complicated as it relies on the aixm xsd to build the entire aixm specific code base.
 ✨ Deloreans Rube goldberg build machine ✨
 1) ```mvn clean compile -P enable-jaxb```
 2) Delete the classes :